matejsprogar/agitb/README.md

 ## Thesis

-> **The capacity to pass the AGITB constitutes a necessary condition for the existence of Artificial General Intelligence.**
+> **The capacity to pass the AGITB constitutes a necessary condition for moving beyond narrow, task-specific AI.**

 While current AI systems often give the impression of intelligence, they lack a grounded understanding and therefore cannot be regarded as genuine instances of AGI.
-To distinguish between surface-level imitation and true general intelligence—or measurable progress toward it—we require a rigorous, transparent, and actionable benchmark.
+To distinguish between surface-level imitation and measurable progress toward true general intelligence, we need a rigorous, transparent, and actionable benchmark.

 ---

 ## AGITB Goal

 AGITB serves as a benchmark for evaluating artificial general intelligence.
 It consists of fourteen core requirements, thirteen of which are implemented as fully automated tests that assess essential characteristics of AGI candidates.
-Unlike traditional benchmarks centered on symbolic reasoning, language performance, or domain-specific tasks, AGITB evaluates systems at the level of binary signal processing.
-This low-level design compels models to demonstrate adaptation, prediction, and generalization in ways that cannot be reduced to memorization or large-scale pretraining.
+Unlike traditional benchmarks centred on symbolic reasoning, language performance, or domain-specific tasks, AGITB evaluates systems at the level of binary signal processing.
+This low-level design compels models to demonstrate adaptation, prediction, and generalisation in ways that cannot be reduced to memorisation or large-scale pretraining.

 The goal is to advance the **development**, **evaluation**, and **validation** of AGI by offering a biologically inspired low-level testing benchmark.